Who is CU Recovery?

-Nothing good can come from contacting a collection agency.
-And making payments on the debt will reset the clock.
-Not only will it not help your credit, it could make it worse.
+Nothing good can come from speaking to a collection agency on the phone.
+And making payments on the collection account will reset the clock.
+So instead of helping your credit, it could make it worse.

 And they can help you too.

-Will CU Recovery sue me?
+Will CU Recovery sue me or garnish my wages?